 Edges in art and painting are some of the most important aspects in an artist’s work.
-It may not seem obvious at first, but the edges that make up a painting creates a world of interest for the viewer.
-Edges are what bring depth, softness, hardness and everything in between.
+It may not seem obvious at first, but edges are what help to create seamless transitions in a painting.
+They are what bring depth, softness, hardness and everything in between.
 If all edges in a painting are the same, the result could be rather dull.

 Edges basically are the hard and soft areas you will see in a painting – they are most clearly seen at color and value transitions.
 So, when a strong dark color is up against a soft light color the edges will probably be hard and stark.
 However, when one soft color meets another soft color of equal value then the transition will be a soft edge.

 Transitions of Color